-This failure is related to expectation as well: the expectation of repayment.
+The last failure I will write about is related to expectation as well, and that is the expectation of repayment.
 It is a matter of human dignity to pay for what you need.
 It is a matter of human compassion to not withhold what is needed, until payment is made.
 You can help somebody and make it abundantly clear that there is a cost associated with all this, and that it is the receiver's duty to contribute back to these costs when they are able.

 This is how we structured our Ukraine program, and not even of our own volition.
 Our newcomers, from the penniless moment they landed, were already making promises of repayment of any costs.
-Our organization at first insisted this wasn't necessary, but the newcomers wouldn't hear of it - they would pay us back when they could, as a matter of duty.
-We realized that this was not something to be discouraged out of politeness - it would be a pillar of our success.
+Our organization at first insisted this wasn't necessary, but the newcomers wouldn't hear of it-they would pay us back when they could, as a matter of duty.
+We realized that this was not something to be discouraged out of politeness-it would be a pillar of our success.